-The history of the water softener is fuzzy, to say the least.
-Most sources agree that water softening dates to the early 1900s, and a man you may have heard of, Emmett Culligan, helped make water softening possible in the residential market.
+Most sources agree that water softening dates back to the early 1900s.
+Emmett Culligan, the founder of water treatment company, “Culligan Water”, helped make water softening possible in the residential market.
 The dates aren’t precise.
 Some websites say the 1920s.
-Culligan Water’s own history section on its website states merely 1936.
+The history section on Culligan Water’s own website states 1936.

 If you need a water softener in your home or business, call the professionals at Advantage Water Conditioning for a free expert consultation.